heejae1213/object_tracking_deepsort/README.md

-The goal of this project is to track vehicles given the traffic video using deep learning based methods, affinity calculation, and some association

 This repository contains codes, weights, documentations that are necessary for vehicle tracking based on traffic video.
-The model is built on top of nanonets_object_tracking repo, which is built on top of the original deep sort module

 The model is built on top of Nanonets_object_tracking repo, which uses DeepSORT as baseline code, and YOLOv3 is used for detection part.